Integrated Family Health Program

 These are some of the key challenges that Pathfinder's Integrated Family Health Program set out to address.

-The Integrated Family Health Program is a five-year (2008-2013) USAID-funded program.
+The Integrated Family Health Program is a six-year (2008-2014) USAID-funded program.
 IFHP promotes an integrated model for strengthening family planning; reproductive health; and maternal, newborn, and child health services for rural and underserved populations in Ethiopia.
 IFHP assists in the provision of service delivery in 301 woredas of the four major regions of Amhara, Oromia, Southern Nations, Nationalities and People Region, and Tigray, and to a lesser extent in Benishangul Gumuz and Somali regions.
 IFHP is implemented by Pathfinder International and John Snow, Inc., in partnership with local implementing partner organizations.

 Pathfinder works to increase access to services at the community level and continues to support the government’s initiative to improve access to long-acting contraception methods as part of the mix of family planning services.
 Pathfinder also works with the government to strengthen systems and train health providers so that more women receive the services they desire.